hakaneverdi/Akbank_Final_Case/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 #Contact
-For questions or feedback, please contact Rabia Kaşıkcı at rabiakasikci3@gmail.com.
+For questions or feedback, please contact Hakan Everdi at hknevrdi@gmail.com.